 Eventually he was so shaken up by the affair that he canceled class early.
 I wrote him an email that evening expressing my concerns that he give all of us the benefit of the doubt and that really the only heterogeneous characteristic anyone in that class shared was that we were all people of color, so what was the real basis for thinking we'd all perform the same?

 He replied, contrite again, and thanked me for the learning opportunity.
 When the paper was regraded, I was given an A+ (using some strategic photocopying and re-stapling techniques with the last page of the paper).

 So what was the net effect?

 The moral?
 Many times when we are confronted with low expectations for our success, our feelings can get the better of us and we can fall prey to losing interest or giving up.
 If in those critical moments we stand up for ourselves and are aware of the skills of self-advocacy, we decrease the chances of falling prey to the cynicism that might have led us to disconnect from other opportunities in our lives.
 For whatever reason, I thought of Dr. King's line that "love is the only force capable of transforming an enemy into a friend."
 The line held a lot of meaning for me in my youth, but sounds almost trite and corny now.
-On that evening in September, it was that ethic gave me a chance to make a correction that ultimately yielded a better learning opportunity for a number of people.
+On that evening in September, those words gave me a chance to make a correction that ultimately yielded a better learning opportunity for a number of people.

 (and probably saved me from ending up on "When Keeping it Real Goes Wrong")